Photo: Mark Wolfe for Bob Vila

-Q. What can you put in a mulcher?
+Q. What can I put in a mulcher?

 A leaf mulcher is only intended for dry leaves.
-Avoid sucking up acorns and twigs larger than ⅛ inch in diameter, and don’t mulch green leaves or grass clippings.
-Green plant matter can clog the blades of the leaf mulcher.
+Avoid sucking up acorns and twigs larger than 0.125 inch in diameter and don’t mulch green leaves or grass clippings.
+Green plant matter can clog the blades of a leaf mulcher.

 Q. What are the benefits of mulching?

-By spreading a layer of shredded leaves around the base of your plants, you’ll help reduce weed growth, improve the soil content, and retain moisture in the soil.
+Spreading a layer of shredded leaves around the base of plants helps reduce weed growth, improves soil content, and retains moisture in the soil.

 Q. What are the disadvantages of mulching?